mbalcerzak/twitter_pharma/README.md

 ## Project structure

 1. Found a business problem to work on - ["50 Companies That Get Twitter – and 50 That Don’t"](https://hbr.org/2015/04/the-best-and-worst-corporate-tweeters).
-Is any pharmaceutical company doing something differenlty than others?
-What are the industry "standards" on Twitter?
+Has any of the comapnies discovered how to communicate better on Twitter?
+What are the industry "standards" on this social media channel?
 2. Scraped data from 15 highest-earning pharmaceutical companies' Twitter accounts
 3. Cleaned data
 4. Explored data and created a document in Jupyter Notebook to show the code, outputs and my comments